Center for Infectious Disease Research

 WRAIR's Center for Infectious Disease Research (CIDR) combines scientific expertise with product development capabilities to address the full range of diseases of national security importance to the U.S. Military.
 CIDR scientists, along with their collaborators, surveil the incidence and evolution of existing and emerging pathogens around the world to inform combatant commanders of endemic threats to their Soldiers.
 These data are then used to inform and direct product discovery and development efforts.

-Though WRAIR’s research is focused on Soldier health, its products have important civilian applications, saving countless lives around the world.
+Though WRAIR’s research is focused on Service Member health, its products have important civilian applications, saving countless lives around the world.